zhenyuanlu/zhenyuanlu.github.io/_pages/projects.md

 ---

 {:.lead}
-For work, school, or fun.
+For work, research, or fun.

 <div class="grid">
   {% for project in site.posts %}